Code-Institute-Submissions/simon-6/README.md

 </div>

++ The 4 colours are all div elements with a further div nested inside them.
++ The nested div is passed

 #### Design <a name="design"></a>
 + The design is intended to be minimalistic but should provide enough information to be intuitive.
 + The colours of Simon game fill the UI so that it feels vibrant and positive.